FilipDem/Domoticz-iROBOT-ROOMBA-plugin/README.md

 It could easily extended with other functions, however so far it gives me all I need for my home automation (eg ROOMBA is running while I am not at home).

+The current version of the plugin supports multiple iRobot/Roomba devices (on the same network).
+The devices are created based on the config.ini file (see hereunder).

 The plugin is based on MQTT (https://en.wikipedia.org/wiki/MQTT).

 ## Installation (linux)